iccugs/unquotedPoC/README.md

-# unquotedPoC
+# unquotedPoC fork
-This is Visual C# code that will create a new user named "mcfatty" when run as a service.
+This is Visual C# code that will create a service executable to spawn a netcat reverse shell.
+Code needs to be modified in SimpleService.Designer.cs file.
+Also there might need to be changes to the AssemblyInfo portion.

 The installer portion turned out to be unnecessary.